Kompas Gramedia Group: Bookshops

 Gramedia was first established on 2 February 1970, owned and managed by PT Gramedia Asri Media (GAM), a wholly owned subsidiary of Kompas Gramedia.
 GAM is the retail distribution channel for the group which also handles foreign publishers and partners.
 The first bookstore is in Jalan Gajah Mada, West Jakarta.

 Kompas Gramedia went on to set up PT Gramedia, a printing plant in Jakarta in 1972 in order to meet the ever-increasing needs of the newspapers and magazines.
-Gramedia offers books, stationery, office supplies, sport supplies, high-technology products, and others.
+Gramedia offers books, stationery, office supplies, sports supplies, high-technology products, and others.

 Hospitality business

 Since 1981, Kompas Gramedia Group spread to the hospitality business, under PT Grahawita Santika.
-The owning and management company Hotel Santika opened its first hotel in Bandung.
-Upon its success, Santika constructed new hotels around Indonesia’s big cities.
-All of the four-star Santika hotels are categorized in Santika Premiere and the remaining hotels are still listed as Hotel Santika.

-In 2006, the hotel launched the new branch of hospitality in a form of boutique villas known as The Royal Collection.
-Another addition to the hospitality business by Kompas Gramedia Group is the Amaris Brand.
-This brand serves a wide range of customers, from two-star hotels to luxurious villa properties.

 Education

 Kompas Gramedia Group officially launched Multimedia Nusantara University in 2006.
 Located in Tangerang, Banten, the university offers ICT-based higher education.

 The group also operates education training ELTI (short for English Language Training International) with branches spread across Indonesia.
 Founded in 1981, ELTI became part of the group in 1989.